paulmillr/scure-starknet/README.md

 # micro-starknet

+**The package has been deprecated and is not supported.
+Switch to [@noble/curves](https://github.com/paulmillr/noble-curves) instead.

+---

-Minimal implementation of [Starknet cryptography](https://docs.starkware.co/starkex/stark-curve.html) including Pedersen and Stark Curve.
+>Minimal implementation of [Starknet cryptography](https://docs.starkware.co/starkex/stark-curve.html) including Pedersen and Stark Curve.

 ## Usage